norskeld/shikigami/README.md

 ```bash
 npm i @nrsk/shikigami
 ```

+> Note: No styles provided by default, so you need to style everything yourself, using classes described below.
+There's an [example of CSS here][css-example].

 This package comes both in **CommonJS** and **ESM** flavors.
 No additional steps required, just `import` or `require` it.